raelmoliveira/explorer-d4-creating-a-layout/README.md

-# 🚀 Rocketseat Explorer - D4 - Creating a Layout
+# 🚀 Rocketseat Explorer - D4 - Challenge: Creating a Layout

 - This challenge was part of Rocketseat's Explorer program and made me copy the exact same website layout as the figma prototype.